DrDonk/OC4VM/readme.md

 OpenCore 4 VMware (OC4VM) provides a set of VMware macOS templates and boot disks to allow macOS to run on Linux and Windows versions of VMware Workstation and Player.
 It can also be used with VMware Fusion on macOS.

-Using OpenCore allows for a more flexible patching system over using the VMware Unlocker.
-It basically creates a virtual Hackintosh, a Virtualtosh, which is similar to what the OpenCore Legacy Patcher does for older Apple Mac computers.
+Using OpenCore allows for a more flexible patching system compared to using the VMware Unlocker.
+It basically creates a virtual Hackintosh, "Virtualtosh", which is similar to the OpenCore Legacy Patcher for older Apple Mac computers.

 OC4VM can be used with or without unlocking VMware.
 It is recommended that the Unlocker is not installed.
 OC4VM does not alter anything in the VMware program folders.

-What can OC4VM do:
+What can OC4VM do?
 * Run macOS on Intel and AMD CPUs
-* Run macOS on CPUs without these instructions, e.g., running Ventura on pre-Haswell CPUs without AVX2 support.
-  * AVX
-  * AVX2
-  * RANDR
 * Boot to macOS Recovery mode which is broken in VMware's EFI implementation
 * Easily change SIP settings using an EFI utility
 * Add Intel e1000e virtual NIC compatibility for Ventura